Sprint Duration: How Long Should Sprints Be?

 - Every individual action item should be related to the overall goal of the sprint.

-- Keep the difference between project vs task in mind when configuring your backlog.
+- Keep the difference between project vs task in mind so tasks don’t become overwhelming.

-Once the WBS is created, teams can decide who will be working on what and by when each individual task or action item needs to be completed.
+The ultimate output of WBS is a set of SMART tasks that should be completed throughout the duration of your sprint.
+Teams can decide who will be working on what and when each individual task must be completed.

 Task completion/sprint work